EthanRDoesMC/EthanRDoesMC/README.md

 **I'm a computer science student** entering my junior year this fall.

+I feel at home in C languages, particularly objc.
+I know moderate Swift and just a little bit of everything else.
+Emphasis on little.

 Right now my current "thing" is No Man's Sky Retro, a community around the older "classic" No Man's Sky versions.

 I'm also learning vim motions!